 Organizational success depends on a consistent stream of smart decisions.
 Smart decisions always depend on the right information.
 This makes data (re:business intelligence) among the most valuable assets a company can hope to have.

 Unfortunately, most data comes raw and requires conscious effort to transform into strategy-grade information.
-High quality data are the stuff that drive companies towards success and growth.
+High-quality data are the stuff that drives companies towards success and growth.

-Dirty CRM data is costly dead weight that can drag a company down, and should be dealt with relentlessly to suppress the negative impact.
+Dirty CRM data is a costly dead weight that can drag a company down and should be dealt with relentlessly to suppress the negative impact.

 Types of dirty data

 Dirty data refers to information that is inaccurate, fraudulent, invalid, duplicate, untimely, or incomplete.
 Inaccurate or erroneous data are valid data that provide wrong information due to misspellings, typographical errors, numerical errors, inaccurate contact info, and other factors.